17 Best Beaches on Koh Phi Phi, Thailand – Ultimate Guide

 16. Maya Bay on Koh Phi Phi Leh

 Maya Bay is undoubtedly the most famous beach on Koh Phi Phi, located on the island of Phi Phi Leh.
-It draws massive crowds of tourists every day during the high season.

 You can only reach Maya Bay by boat, either through an organized tour or by renting a private longtail boat.